 Attach your camera to a monopod, use the self-timer, raise your camera above the fence and you've got a clear photo, with nothing in between your subject and your successful photo.
 Raising your camera to a higher vantage point is often a better perspective to take for other reasons too.

-This is also a great tip if your stuck behind a fence at a sporting event, blocked behind the first row in a crowd at a concert, or even if you're in the middle of a celebration and you want to take a great "selfie" of you and a group of your friends together.
+This is also a great tip if your stuck behind a fence at a sporting event, blocked behind the first row in a crowd at a concert, at a parade, or even if you're in the middle of a celebration and you want to take a great "selfie" of you and a group of your friends together.

 Here is one which is fun to watch because of its unique perspective.
 To get a super low perspective, hold your monopod upside down with the camera at ground level.